LLNL/MPI-Stages/README.md

 # ExaMPI

-# Getting Started
+## Getting Started

-# Getting Involved

-# Contributing

-## Build Instructions
-0. `git checkout develop` (Temporarily need to be on the develop branch)
+### Building
-1. `make`
+1. make

-(will change later with cmake)
+2. source runtime/environment

+Currently no install procedure is in place.
+Cmake will be used in future to provide this functionality.

-## Usage
+### Usage

-1. `source ./runtime/environment`
+0. source /runtime/environment
-2. `mpicc main.c -o main`
+1. mpicc main.c -o main
-3. `mpiexec -n N ./main`
+2. mpiexec -n N ./main

+## Getting Involved

+## Contributing

-mpiexec has many options, access via `mpiexec --help`
+mpiexec has options, access via `mpiexec --help`

-`-n N` specifies the number of concurrent processes to launch

 ## Notes
-1. If you are using OSX, you must install gcc.
-By default, using the gcc command on OSX calls to clang which is currently unsupported.
-2. Every time a new shell is opened you must run `./runtime/environment` in order to force your system to use ExaMPI's mpicc and mpiexec.
+1. Every time a new shell is opened you must run `./runtime/environment` in order to force your system to use ExaMPI's mpicc and mpiexec.

-# License
+## License
 LLNL release number: LLNL-CODE-770619